Stand-to Veteran Leadership Program

 How to Apply

-Stand-To will target rising leaders (both veterans and non-veterans) from a wide range of sectors who are working to improve post-9/11 veteran outcomes.
-Candidates are likely to hold a variety of roles including leader or board member of a veteran- serving non-profit, a funder focused in the veteran space, a business or community leader, as well as leaders in government and active military service.
+Stand-To VLP targets rising leaders (active duty military service members, veterans, and civilians) from a wide range of sectors who are working to improve outcomes for veterans and military families through professional and/or community engagement.
+Candidates are likely to hold a variety of roles including board member or leader of a veteran-serving nonprofit, a funder or corporate leader engaged in veteran-specific initiatives, as well as those serving in all levels of government.

 APPLICATION AND SELECTION PROCESS

 Candidates will be assessed by their application submission, recommendations, and essays.
 After review, select candidates will then be invited to participate in final interviews.
-Interviews will be conducted in February 2018 and final acceptance notifications will be distributed by the end of March 2018.
+Finalist notifications will be made in mid-March 2022, interviews will be conducted in mid-April 2022, and final acceptance notifications will be distributed at the beginning of May 2022.

 FREQUENTLY ASKED QUESTIONS